Emmanuelahdamilola/Mini-Project---My-Personal-Profile-Page/README.md

-# Personal Profile - 3MTT Mini Project
+# Personal Profile - HTML Mini Project

 ## 📌 Project Overview
 This is a simple **personal profile webpage** created using **HTML only** as part of the **3MTT Software Development Training**.
 The project showcases basic HTML elements, including header, nav, section, headings, paragraphs, lists, links, and footer.